rubenarakelyan/wackomenace.co.uk/src/content/info/uses.md

 ---
 title: What I use
 description: A list of hardware, software and services I use.
-date: 2024-09-04
+date: 2024-10-08
 ---

 My primary driver for business and pleasure is a 2022 M2 MacBook Air expanded with 16GB RAM paired with an Apple Magic Keyboard and Mouse.
 It more than adequately handles anything I throw at it development-wise.
+I also have a 5th generation iPad Air for when I don’t want/need a laptop.

 My phone is an iPhone 14.

+I have a Synology NAS which I keep all my files on, backed up to Backblaze and available via Synology Drive to my laptop and phone.

 Software-wise, I use many of the built-in Apple apps like Safari and Mail mostly because they Just Work™.
 Apart from those, my main daily apps are [1Password](https://1password.com), [Nova](https://nova.app) and [iTerm 2](https://iterm2.com).